 Hazops are a commonly used risk management technique, especially in the process industries.
 In some ways the name has become generic; in the sense that many use it as a safety sign-off review process prior to freezing the design, a bit like the way the English hoover the floor when they actually mean vacuum the floor.

 Traditionally, Hazop (hazard and operability) studies are done by considering a particular element of a plant or process and testing it against a defined list of failures to see what the implications for the system as a whole might be.
 That is, they are bottom-up in nature and so provide a detailed technical insight into potential safety and operational issues of complex systems.
 They can certainly produce important results.

 However, like many bottom-up techniques they have problems with identifying high-consequence common-cause and common-mode failures.
 This arises simply because the Hazop process is bottom-up in nature rather than top-down.

-A detailed assessment of individual components or sub-systems like Hazops examines how that component or sub-system can fail under normal operating conditions.
+A detailed assessment of individual components or sub-systems like Hazops examine how that component or sub-system can fail under normal operating conditions.